tm-a-t/telegram-bot-handbook/pages/book/messages/buttons.md

 ## Keyboard buttons

-Unlike inline buttons, keyboard buttons are shown below the message input field (in web versions they are expanded by clicking on ⌘).
+Unlike inline buttons, keyboard buttons are shown below the message input field (in web versions they can be accessed by clicking the command button ⌘).
 When pressing a keyboard button, the user simply sends its text.

 In Telegram mobile apps, keyboard buttons replace the keyboard; but the user is able to hide them and see the regular keyboard again.